jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

 1.  **OTHER**:

-    1. The meeting received a letter from Ed Ayres (who grew up a Friend) who has written a book titled "Dodging Dystopia: Going On with the Human Journey After Technology Fails Us."
+    The meeting received a letter from Ed Ayres (who grew up a Friend) who has written a book titled "Dodging Dystopia: Going On with the Human Journey After Technology Fails Us."
 He will email the manuscript to anyone interested in reading it and then commenting on why this book would be a good choice for Quaker reading or discussion groups.
 [Lisa][LisaLister] has his letter and more information if anyone is interested.

 4. **Announcements:**

-    1. 12-**20-2015 Holiday Open House** at Linda & Peter's on Sunday, December 20th, 2-6 pm.
+    1. 12-20-2015 **Holiday Open House** at [Linda][LindaSegar] &
+        [Peter][PeterLeVar]'s on Sunday, December
+        20th, 2-6 pm.
         Bring something to share-- cookies or cheese and crackers or whatever sounds good for munchies, or wine or sparkling apple cider or...???
 And